-SPED 103-O Learning Disabilities
+SPED 103-O Learning Disabilities Credits - 3

 This course emphasizes the study of concepts, theories, discipline standards, characteristics, and issues related to students who display specific learning disabilities.

 Analysis of foundation knowledge essential to understanding the nature and needs of individuals with learning disabilities and contextual influences, especially for pre- and in-service classroom teachers and related professionals are explored.
 The course also covers a reflection of recent developments and research findings, current issues, and the general structure of educational intervention programs.
 It also includes application, observations, analysis and development of assessment instruments and planning lessons; also, responsible use of technology.

-SPED 203-O Nature, Needs and Behavior Modification in the Special Education Student with Attention Deficit Disorder and/or in the regular setting is given.
+SPED 203-O Nature, Needs and Behavior Modification in the Special Education Student with Attention Deficit Disorder

+This course focuses on the analysis of strengthens and social, psychological, physiological, and emotional weaknesses that characterize a student with a deficit of attention.
+Emphasis on the development of individualized educational programs, appropriate educational practices in the special education classroom and/or in the regular setting is given.
 Study of the interdisciplinary contribution required for the effective transition of the student to the school life and work is explored.
 Application, observations, analysis, and development of assessment instruments and planning lessons; responsible uses of technology are also included.